davidmcclure/pull-twitter-followers/README.md

     ```

     Where `job_timestamp` is the same for all rows harvested during a given cursor iteration.
 (The time the job started.)
 This makes it's possible to repeatedly snapshot the same account(s) at different points in time.

+## Setup

+1. Install Redis and pipenv.
+1. Clone this repo, `pipenv install`, `pipenv shell`.

+## Usage

+1. Put the screen names of the accounts you want to harvest into a text file, which can sit anywhere.

+1. Run the `spool` task to queue a job for each screen name: `inv spool <txt file>`

+1. Start a worker: `rq worker`.
+This will pull followers for all screen names in the queue.
+Data gets written to a `./followers.db` file.